dkpro/dkpro-core-examples/README.md

 * **LdaInferencePipeline**: a pipeline that annotates documents with LDA topic proportions, using a previously computed model.
 * **TokenizedWriterPipeline**: demonstrates the TokenizedTextWriter which writes all tokens from all documents separated by whitespaces, one sentence per line.
+* **StanfordCoreComponents**: demonstrates the usage of the Stanford Core NLP tools; mind that they are GPL-licensed!